ultrahorizon/UH-VPN-Docs/source/setup-guides/digital-ocean/private-network.rst

 ==============================

 Digital Ocean has the ability to allow Droplets to communicate over a private network.
-Digital Ocean does this over a separate interface ``eth1``.
-In order to use this interface and allow UH VPN clients to reach Droplets over the private network, some ``iptables`` rules need to be added.
+Digital Ocean does this over a separate interface.
+In order to use this interface and allow UH VPN clients to reach Droplets over the private network, ``iptables`` rules need to be added.

 Step 1: Determine the private subnet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~